1. Overview

 The signed container support will be integrated into the existing workflow, as highlighted below.
 When you run the workload in Confidential Space with signed container image support, the following process takes place, using the configured resources:

-Confidential Space discovers any container signatures related to the current running workload image and sends these to the attestation verifier.
+- Confidential Space discovers any container signatures related to the current running workload image and sends these to the attestation verifier.
 The attestation verifier verifies the signature, and includes any valid signatures in the attestation claims.

 - The workload requests a general Google access token for the

-in the Attestation Verifier service token match the attribute condition in the WIP, it returns the access token for trusted-workload-account.
+from the WIP.
+It offers an Attestation Verifier service token with workload and environment claims. - If the container signature claims in the Attestation Verifier service token match the attribute condition in the WIP, it returns the access token for

-to access the customer data in the$PRIMUS_PROJECT_ID-customer-storage
+to access the customer data in the$PRIMUS_INPUT_STORAGE_BUCKET

 bucket. - The workload performs an operation on that data.